fraenky8/zlr-ca/docs/readme.md

 ##### why
 "The World's Most Advanced Open Source Relational Database"

-why relational: because I'm most experienced and family with
+why relational: because I'm most experienced and familiar with

 ### Deployment
 With `docker-compose` consisting of a `postgres` and an `zlrca` service.
 Database sets up with all data provided in